ryaguinaldo/cse15l-lab-reports/labreport4.md

 Pressed `<up><up><up><enter>` to compile the file and pressed `<up><up><up><enter>` to run the test.

 ![Screenshot 2023-03-13 204212](https://user-images.githubusercontent.com/122580027/224887652-e8f05ac5-ed29-418e-9a96-8124ce6a8d34.png)
+As shown, you can see that all of the tests passed.

 ## Commit and Push Resulting Change to Github Account
 Typed the code `git add ListExamples.java` and pressed `<enter>` Then typed `git commit -m "PASSED" <enter>` and then `git push <enter>` to commit and push the changes made to Github

 ![Screenshot 2023-03-13 205136](https://user-images.githubusercontent.com/122580027/224889094-33bacdbf-c9a7-4672-bbf2-6add9b025462.png)

+Checked the repository on github to verify if changes were made successfully.